 Walnut Hill is a tiny village located in the state of Illinois.
 With a population of 93 people and just one neighborhood, Walnut Hill is the 806th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Walnut Hill is generally considered to be a blue-collar town.
-44.83% of the Walnut Hill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Walnut Hill is a blue-collar town, with 44.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Walnut Hill is a village of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Walnut Hill who work in personal care services (24.14%), office and administrative support (13.79%), and healthcare (6.90%).

-Walnut Hill’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Walnut Hill’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The percentage of adults in Walnut Hill with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.05% of adults in Walnut Hill have a bachelor's degree or advanced degree.
+The citizens of Walnut Hill are slightly less educated than the national average of 21.84% for the average city or town: 16.05% of adults in Walnut Hill have a bachelor's degree or advanced degree

 The people who call Walnut Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walnut Hill residents report their race to be White.
 Important ancestries of people in Walnut Hill include German, Irish, English, Czech, and Polish.